Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold

+This is achieved by selecting the first \textit{r} singular values and their corresponding left singular vectors, also known as POD modes.
+The resulting POD modes satisfy the following minimization problem \cite{quarteroni2015reduced}:

+where $ \left\| \cdot \right\|_F $ denotes a frobenius norm, $\mathcal{V}_r$ is the linear subspace of reduced dimension \textit{r}, $\mathcal{X}$ is the transformed snapshots matrix and $\mathbf{U}_r$ consists of the first \textit{r} columns of $\mathbf{U}$ (POD modes).
+Thus, the reduced linear subspace is the set of vectors that minimize the distance between the snapshots and their projection onto the subspace spanned by the POD modes. \\

+The energy retained by the first \textit{r} POD modes is given by (\ref{eqn: POD tolerance}), where \( r \) is chosen such that the \( E(r) \) exceeds a specified threshold.

-Once we have the $r$ POD modes, we compute coefficient matrix \textit{C} as shown in (\ref{eqn:coeff matrix}) consisting of the modal coefficients, by projecting the transformed snapshot matrix onto the POD modes.
-We can only reconstruct the transformed snapshot set using these coefficients by following the procedure (\ref{eqn:linearassumption}).
-To predict accurate snapshots for new unseen parameters, we have to construct parameters to modal coefficients map, discussed in the next subsection.
+Once we have the $r$ most energetic POD modes (spatial modes), we compute the modal coefficients (temporal coefficients) as shown in (\ref{eqn:coeff matrix}), by projecting the snapshots matrix onto the POD modes.
+The initial snapshot set can only be reconstructed using these coefficients by following the procedure outlined in (\ref{eqn:linearassumption}).
+To predict accurate snapshots for new, unseen parameters, we need to build parameters to the modal coefficients map, which is discussed in the next subsection.
 Then, just by simple matrix multiplication, we can obtain the transformed snapshots of interest.